Aeroluna/LunaCoopMod/README.md

 - Remove Disruptors.

 Disruptors are rarely used with Fenix because it benefits from none of Fenix's Champion AI perks.
 The disruptors have been moved to Karax.

+- Increased Fenix's (Arbiter) Stasis Field ability radius from 1.5 to 5.

+Why was the radius nerfed so hard?
+Increased the match the campaign Arbiter's stasis radius.

 - Fixed an issue where Conservator's Protective Field ability/passive would not affect units on a different cliff level.
 - Added a visual effect to Fenix's Recall ability.